 How to Throw a Tea Party Picnic

-Nothing says summer like a picnic in the great outdoors.
+Now that spring has sprung, it's the perfect weather to take your tea outside!
 Whether you’re gathering with friends and family or just want to treat yourself to a solo excursion, here are our top tips for throwing a tea party picnic.

 1. Decide on a tea